Vance Trimble: Retirement

 Trimble constructed a monument to his wife after her death, dubbed the Oakwood Singing Tower, where she was buried in Wewoka.
 Though he had retired in Kentucky, Trimble moved back to Wewoka to be closer to his wife even in death.
 When asked the secret to a long life, Trimble responded, "stay in love."
 He published several books after leaving the newspaper business and even worked to have them available as e-books.
 Trimble and his wife donated $25,000 to the Wewoka Public Library for an expansion to hold approximately 5,000 books being donated from the couple's personal library.

 Personal life

 Trimble married Elzene Miller in 1932.
-Together, they had one child, Carol Ann Nordheimer, who predeceased him in February 2021.
-They remained married for 67 years until her death on July 5, 1999.
+Together, they had one child, Carol Ann Trimble Nordheimer, who predeceased him in February 2021.They remained married for 67 years until her death on July 5, 1999.

-Trimble died on June 16, 2021, at his home in Wewoka, Oklahoma.
-He was 107; the cause of death was not disclosed.

 Published works

 Along with being an award-winning journalist, Trimble published numerous books, including: